exmgr/GatewayXM-Sensor-Node/README.md

 # ESP8266/32 mesh sensor node with OTA support

-For documentation refer to [GatewayXM](https://github.com/exmgr/GatewayXM)
+This is a part of GatewayXM, for documentation please refer to the [GatewayXM repository](https://github.com/exmgr/GatewayXM).